What is facilitation?

 Facilitators help meeting participants focus on the issues and create solutions.
 They ensure that all participants have a chance to present their views and ideas.
 They also keep an eye on the clock to help meetings stay on track.
 Trained neutral facilitators might be considered for meetings involving:

 - IFSPs and IEPs

 - Resolution meetings related to hearings or state complaints

 - Facilitation Special Education Mediation Services (SEMS)

 What is mediation?

 Mediation helps parties resolve disputes related to special education and early intervention issues.
 A trained, neutral mediator fosters a cooperative discussion among the parties.
 The parties make the final decisions.
 Mediation is voluntary and confidential to encourage openness, which helps the parties identify and resolve root issues.
 A successful mediation results in a written, signed agreement that can be incorporated into an IFSP or IEP and is enforceable in court.
 Mediation can be used at any time for any special education issue.
 It can be used to resolve disputes before or after requesting a hearing or filing a state complaint.

 - Mediation Special Education Mediation Services (SEMS)

 What is available in Michigan?

-The Michigan Special Education Mediation Program (MSEMP) offers facilitation and mediation services at no cost to families and school districts in Michigan.
-The MSEMP provides trained facilitators and mediators across the state.
-Contact MSEMP to reach the agency nearest you.
-MSEMP also offers workshops for parents and school staff skill building workshops.
+The Special Education Mediation Services (SEMS – formerly MSEMP) offers facilitation and mediation services at no cost to families and school districts in Michigan.
+The SEMS provides trained facilitators and mediators across the state.
+Contact SEMS to reach the agency nearest you.
+SEMS also offers workshops for parents and school staff skill building workshops.